TheRosettaFoundation/SOLAS-Match/README.md

 one resource file attached to it which can be downloaded, translated, and re-uploaded.
 Development began in February 2011.

-# Copyright notice
+# License notice

-© 2011 University of Limerick.
-All rights reserved.
-This material may not be reproduced, displayed, modified or distributed without the express prior written permission of the copyright holder.

-The copyright notice applies to all code in this distribution, unless explicitly stated otherwise.
+This software is licensed under the terms of the GNU LESSER GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007
+For full terms see License.txt or http://www.gnu.org/licenses/lgpl-3.0.txt

 # Technical Requirements